jnozzi/cocoadev.com/markdown/GettingTheUsersSerialNumber.md

 ----
-There is also some code in General/HowToGetHardwareAndNetworkInfo
+There is also some code in HowToGetHardwareAndNetworkInfo

 ----

 Hey, where'd my edit go?
 This wiki needs contention management.
 Anyway...

-General/MACs are not guaranteed unique in the real world, since they can be reassigned in many devices.
-Also, a Mac can have several General/MACs (ho ho), and there are no guarantees about the order in which the system will return them.
+MACs are not guaranteed unique in the real world, since they can be reassigned in many devices.
+Also, a Mac can have several MACs (ho ho), and there are no guarantees about the order in which the system will return them.

 But from the description of the problem, I think the whole unique-ID thing seems over-engineered.
 Is it really a huge disaster if, once in a while, your server doesn't recognise the machine and assumes the user has a new one?
 If not, use the machine's name (as in Sharing) plus a user identifier.